ZdravkaGoranova/Zdravka-Goranova-portfolio/README.md

 # Zdravka-Goranova-portfolio

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.
-#  Angular-Project-Amigurumi

-This application is used to search for effective panels by submitted documentation of a customer of Lufthansa Technician Sofia.
-Upload the pdf documentation for a particular aircraft , then upload the excel with certain panels .
-After pressing the button submit is displayed in the result section whether there are or not matches and how many are .

-The front end of the project has been deploy in Firebase: [https://zdravka-goranova-portfolio.web.app)
+This project was bootstrapped with Angular.
+Single Page App (SPA) Used Тailwind.

 ## Short description
  - This project was bootstrapped with [Angular](https://github.com/facebook/angular).